tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The validation of protocol was conducted similarly to that of the HoneyBadger blockchain, where "Coin", the randomization algorithm from [[27]] was used.
-Using the 100 Amazon Virtual Machines located in five data centers on different continents, it was shown that the DBFT algorithm outperforms that of "Coin", which is known to terminate in *O*(1) round in expectation.
+Using the 100 Amazon Virtual Machines located in five data centers on different continents, it was shown that the DBFT algorithm outperforms that of "Coin", which is known to terminate in *O*(1) rounds in expectation.
 In addition, since Byzantine behaviors have been seen to severely affect the performance of strong coordinator-based consensus, four different Byzantine attacks have been tested in the validation.